nkneerajdeaf85/sample_olymipics/README.md

 # Sample OLYMPICS DATA ANALYSIS FROM 1896 TO 2012
 About this Project?
 This is an Olympics Data Analysis Project created using Python and CSV files.
-It is an Exploratory Data Analysis on Olympic Games from 1896 to 2012.
+It is an Exploratory Data Analysis of Olympic Games from 1896 to 2012.
 I analysed the dataset from the Kaggle

 Olympics Data Analysis has:
 Data Cleaning and Understanding